pgailinas/videoqa-representation-comparison/docs/Project_Decisions.md

 ---

-### June 2026 — Adopt Evidence Metadata as the Central Intermediate Representation
+### Adopt Evidence Metadata as the Central Intermediate Representation

 #### Decision